CAPLTER/caplter-research-protocols/CoreBirding/CoreBirding_SoundMonitoring_Protocol.md

 _Note: These settings will not change once they are set initially but get in the habit of checking quickly before each recording to be sure._

-5. When you are ready to bird, stand behind the meter and press 'RECORD' to being recording.
+5. When you are ready to bird, stand behind the meter and press 'RECORD' to begin recording.
 'REC' will be displayed in the top-left corner while the meter is recording; the meter will note the highest and lowest sound levels while recording.

 6. Note the time on the datasheet and begin the point count.